http://www.pacific.edu/Academics/Schools-and-Colleges/College-of-the-Pacific/Academics/Departments-and-Programs/Mathematics.html

 Note: 1) Electives are to be chosen in consultation of a major advisor.
 2) At most one elective may be numbered lower than 110.
 3) One elective may be chosen from the following experiences: independent study, undergraduate research, internship, and practicum.

-V. Master of Data Science Requirements
+V. Master of Science in Data Science Requirements

 Master of Science in Data Science